Visitors touring the Old House at Peace field

-Several new focus tours at Adams National Historical Park provide additional opportunities to explore the Birthplaces, Old House, and historic landscape at Peace field with a Park Ranger.
-Focus tours provide insight into specific members of the Adams family, their lives and accomplishments, and their homes.
-Focus tours are approximately 2 hours long, include a "focused" look at the presidential birthplaces, the Old House, and/or garden and grounds.
+Focus Tours at Adams National Historical Park provide additional opportunities to explore the Birthplaces, Old House, and historic landscape at Peace field with a Park Ranger.
+Tours provide insight into specific members of the Adams family, their lives and accomplishments, and their homes.
+Tours are approximately 2 hours long, include a "focused" look at the presidential birthplaces, the Old House, and/or garden and grounds.
 All focus tours begin at the Visitor Center.
 Please visit or call the park visitor center the day of your visit, (617) 770-1175, for tour availability for specific tours and times.

 At Home and Abroad: Furniture, Fine Art, and Decorative Arts